visualizenews/corona/index.markdown

   introduction: Let's see how people tested positive to COVID-19 and people who officially
     recovered from the condition relate in Italy, and in Lombardy, the region that has been hit the most.
+- template: chart
+  show_title: true
+  appearance: Large
+  title: How many people have been tested?
+  introduction: 'Looks like Italy enforced a policy of testing as many people as possible,
+    especially in the areas where the virus is more spread.
+Is this true? '
+  placeholder_id: test
+  object: test
+  explanation: Each bullet represents a resident.
+Purple bullets are the people tested.

 ---